-EN ISO 10723: "Natural gas - Performance evaluation for on-line analytical systems".

-EN 12619: Stationary source emissions - Determination of the mass concentration of total gaseous organic carbon at low concentrations in flue gases - Continuous flame ionisation detector method tration of total gaseous organic carbon in flue gases from solvent using processes - Continuous flame ionisation detector method sity and Wobbe index from composition (ISO 6976:1995 including Corrigendum 1:1997, Corrigendum 2:1997 and Corrigendum

-EN 13526: Stationary source emissions - Determination of the mass concentainty by gas chromatography - Part 6: Determination of hydrogen, helium, oxygen, nitrogen, carbon dioxide and C1 to C8 hydrocarbons using three capillary columns
+EN ISO 10723: Natural gas - Performance evaluation for on-line analytical systems EN 12619: Stationary source emissions - Determination of the mass concen- tration of total gaseous organic carbon - Continuous flame ionisa- tion detector method; EN ISO 6976: Natural gas - Calculation of calorific values, density, relative density and Wobbe index from composition; ISO 6974: Natural gas - Determination of composition and associated uncer- tainty by gas chromatography - Part 6: Determination of hydrogen, helium, oxygen, nitrogen, carbon dioxide and C1 to C8 hydrocar- bons using three capillary columns;

-EN ISO 6976: Natural gas - Calculation of calorific values, density, relative den-

-ISO 6974: Natural gas - Determination of composition with defined uncer-

-12 The detection principle of the FID is the oxidation/ionisation of substances.
+16 The detection principle of the FID is the oxidation/ionisation of substances.
 As CO2 is fully oxidised carbon the FID is insensitive to CO2.
 Therefore this detector is not suitable to detect inherent CO2 which should be part of the fuels emission factor according to Article 48.